Gabehu/practicum-projects/telecom_plans/README.md

 # Goal:
 Consolidate data, analyze it, and conduct statistical hypothesis testing to determine the differences between average profit from differing plans and regions.

+# Content:
+- Open the data files
+- Prepare the data
+- Graphing the data
+- Conclusions

 # Libraries used
 pandas